 Separation of Field Equipment: To reduce the threat of contamination, field crews will maintain two separate sets of personal field sampling gear including at a minimum PFD's and rain gear: 1) eDNA sampling gear and 2) Any other traditional field applications.
 Equipment used for eDNA sampling versus traditional sampling will also be maintained separately: 1) One vehicle and one boat with the necessary associated equipment (oars, fuel tanks, tool box, etc.) will be dedicated to eDNA sampling and 2) Remaining boats, vehicles, and other gear will be designated for any other use.
 All eDNA field equipment (boat, vehicle, PFD's, rain gear, etc.) and supplies (gloves, filters, centrifuge tubes, etc.) will be housed at a separate storage location.
-Contaminated traditional sampling equipment will be predominately staged or stored in Zone A. Equipment that has been decontaminated and decontamination supplies will be housed in Zone B.
+Contaminated traditional sampling equipment will be predominantly staged or stored in Zone A. Equipment that has been decontaminated and decontamination supplies will be housed in Zone B.

-Decontamination Equipment List:

-This decontamination equipment will be maintained separately between eDNA sampling and traditional sampling
+Decontamination Equipment List: This decontamination equipment will be maintained separately between eDNA sampling and traditional sampling

 - Brushes

 - Water pump and/or buckets

 - DNA Away or equivalent

 - Paper Towels

 - Garden Hose

-- Garden Sprayer
+- Garden Sprayer attachment for hose

+- Low Pressure hand pump sprayer and/or car washing brushes and swabs

-- Pressure washer with steam option
+- Pressure washer with steam option or detergent injection option

 - Virkon Aquatic

+- Household bleach

 - >30 gallon decontamination tubs

 - Personal Protective Equipment (PPE)